 Who is the certificate in TEFL for?

 Students who are likely to be interested in the certificate program include those in disciplines where an extended stay abroad would enhance their skills, employment or graduate school admission possibilities upon their return.
 Some individuals are simply interested in the adventure of living in another culture and of gaining knowledge of the world.
 Other individuals who would take the certificate courses are post-baccalaureate students who are interested in working abroad but do not want to make the long term professional commitment entailed in a graduate degree in the field.
+(Note that GSU now also offers a graduate certificate, however, which is also only five courses and is a better choice if there is a chance that you might be interested in continuing on to earn an MA; see http://alsl.gsu.edu/graduate-tesol-certificate/ for further information.)
 Finally, majors in Language Studies interested in further graduate study in applied linguistics would be able to earn the certificate as part of their undergraduate degree requirements, thus enhancing their graduate school potential.

 The TEFL certificate is intended for GSU-admitted students who take the required courses as part of their undergraduate coursework, or as post-baccalaureate students.
 It is not available as a continuing education program.

 Courses required for the TEFL certificate

 The TEFL certificate requirements consist of the following five courses:

 AL 3021 Introduction to Linguistics (3 hrs.–prerequisite for the others; also has a prerequisite; see below for more information)